Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: BLACK HOLE SOLUTIONS

 \subsection{Model II}

 The second spacetime geometry that we analyze is obtained by assuming the following form for Lagrangian density: ${\cal L}(F)=F\left(\frac{1-F}{1+F}\right)$.
+Likewise, this functional form draws inspiration from another NLED model introduced in \cite{Kruglov:2014hpa}.
 When substituting the previous expression into equations \eqref{eq:CGfieldeqs1} and \eqref{eq:CGfieldeqs2}, one obtains the following metric function

 where we define $S^{\pm}=1 \pm \sqrt[4]{\frac{4}{F}}$, as well as utilize Eq. \eqref{eq:F} to simplify the expression.
 As with the previous model, the limit $q \rightarrow 0$ recovers the CG vacuum solution \eqref{eq:CGvacBH}.